Master cards

 Golconda: Inner Peace

 Although loosing a vampire is a steep price to pay, this is the highest bloat possible.
 Played on a 10 or 11 capacity vampire, that's a lot of pool, moreover if Minion Tap has been played on the vampire the turn before.
-It can also often be played for 2 pool damages on the prey.
+It can also be played for pool damage on the prey.

 KRCG News Radio